Patrick Onwuasor: 2016

 On May 6, 2016, the Baltimore Ravens signed Onwuasor to a three-year $1.62 million contract as an undrafted free agent.
 Onwuasor competed for a roster spot as a backup inside linebacker and special teams player against Zach Orr, Brennen Beyer, and Kavell Conner.
 He began to draw the ire of teammates for his aggressive play and was involved with multiple altercations during training camp.
-On September 3, 2016, the Baltimore Ravens waived Onwuasor as part of their final roster cuts, but re-signed him to their practice squad the next day.
-On October 15, 2016, the Baltimore Ravens promoted Onwuasor to their active roster after C.J.
+On September 3, 2016, the Ravens waived Onwuasor as part of their final roster cuts, but re-signed him to their practice squad the next day.
+On October 15, 2016, the Ravens promoted Onwuasor to their active roster after C.J.
 Mosley sustained a thigh injury.
-Upon being added to the active roster, head coach John Harbaugh named Onwuasor the fifth inside linebacker on the Ravens’ depth chart.
-He was listed behind C.J.
-Mosley, Zach Orr, Albert McClellan, and Kamalei Correa.
+Upon being added to the active roster, head coach John Harbaugh named Onwuasor the fifth inside linebacker on the Ravens' depth chart.
+He was listed behind Mosley, Orr, Albert McClellan, and Kamalei Correa.

 On October 16, 2016, Onwuasor made his professional regular season debut and recorded one solo tackle as the Ravens lost 27–23 at the New York Giants in Week 6.
-On January 1, 2017, Onwuasor earned his first career start after Zach Orr was placed on injured reserve due to a neck injury he sustained the previous week.
-He finished the Ravens’ 27–10 loss at the Cincinnati Bengals with a season-high seven combined tackles.
+On January 1, 2017, Onwuasor earned his first career start after Orr was placed on injured reserve due to a neck injury he sustained the previous week.
+He finished the Ravens' 27–10 loss at the Cincinnati Bengals with a season-high seven combined tackles.
 Onwuasor completed his rookie season in 2016 with 21 combined tackles (nine solo) in 11 games and one start.

 2017

 Onwuasor entered training camp in 2017 as a backup linebacker.
-He began competing against Kamalei Correa for a job as a starting inside linebacker after it was left vacant due to the sudden retirement of Zach Orr.
+He began competing against Correa for a job as a starting inside linebacker after it was left vacant due to the sudden retirement of Orr.
 Onwuasor performed well throughout the preseason and solidified himself as a candidate to win the starting inside linebacker role.
-Head coach John Harbaugh named Onwuasor a backup inside linebacker, behind C.J.
-Mosley and Kamalei Correa, to begin the regular season.
+Head coach John Harbaugh named Onwuasor a backup inside linebacker, behind Mosley and Correa, to begin the regular season.

 On September 17, 2017, Onwuasor recorded two combined tackles and made his first career sack as the Ravens defeated the Cleveland Browns 24–10 in Week 2.
-Onwuasor sacked Browns’ quarterback DeShone Kizer for a one-yard loss in the third quarter.
-In Week 3, Onwuasor earned his first career start in place of Kamalei Correa and recorded seven combined tackles as the Ravens lost 44–7 at the Jacksonville Jaguars.
-In Week 5, Onwuasor got the job as a starting inside linebacker after surpassing Kamalei Correa on the depth chart and retained the role for the remainder of the season.
+Onwuasor sacked Browns' quarterback DeShone Kizer for a one-yard loss in the third quarter.
+In Week 3, Onwuasor earned his first career start in place of Correa and recorded seven combined tackles as the Ravens lost 44–7 at the Jacksonville Jaguars.
+In Week 5, Onwuasor got the job as a starting inside linebacker after surpassing Correa on the depth chart and retained the role for the remainder of the season.
 On November 19, 2017, he collected a season-high ten combined tackles (eight solo) during a 23–0 win at the Green Bay Packers in Week 11.
 Onwuasor finished the 2017 NFL season with 90 combined tackles (67 solo), two pass deflections, and one sack in 16 games and 13 starts.